Daily spend limit account

 const aaArtifact = await deployer.loadArtifact("Account");

-// Bridge funds if wallet on zkSync doesn't have enough funds.
+// Bridge funds if the wallet on zkSync doesn't have enough funds.

 // const depositHandle = await deployer.zkWallet.deposit({